P403n1x87/pytest-austin/README.md

 In order to perform memory checks, you need to specify either the ``memory`` or ``all`` profile mode via the ``--profile-mode`` option.

+The negative and positive memory deltas reported by the plugin in the report behave like the time deltas described in the previous section.
+That is, a negative memory delta indicates a successful check, whereas a positive delta indicates a check that has failed.

 ## Mixed checks